FilenCloudDienste/filen-cli/README.md

 ## Documentation

-You can find exhaustive but concise documentation from within the CLI using the `filen --help <cmd or topic>` command.
+You can find exhaustive but concise documentation from within the CLI using the `filen --help <cmd or topic>` command and at [docs.cli.filen.io](https://docs.cli.filen.io/).

 Longer-form documentation is at [docs.filen.io](https://docs.filen.io/docs/cli).